 - insurance premiums while you are unemployed

-If it’s not in Publication 502’s covered list, you can probably assume it’s not.
+Aside from insurance premiums, if it’s not in Publication 502’s covered list, you can probably assume it’s not covered by an HSA.

 Maximum HSA Contribution Limits